Use Azure Digital Twins Explorer (preview)

 You can toggle the option to hide twins or relationships from the graph view.

 To hide a twin or relationship, right-click it in the Twin Graph window.
-This will bring up a menu with an option to hide the element or other related elements.
+This will bring up a menu with options to hide the element or other related elements.

 You can also hide multiple twins or relationships at once by using the CTRL/CMD or SHIFT keys to multi-select several elements of the same type in the graph.
 From here, follow the same right-click process to see the hide options.